isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 The column clock of Central Hospital struck 9:00.

 I was already stripped naked in the consulting room, but my heart was filled with something close to determination and all the scenery around me disappeared from my eyes.
-I only stared at the doctor's name plate, which read " Tajiri Isamu, invited doctor by the Ryukyu government.
+I only stared at the doctor's name plate, which read "Tajiri Isamu, invited doctor by the Ryukyu government.

 "I am sorry to say, but I am sure of his disease as leprosy.
 He told my father clearly.